Introduction to QCD

 hence solving the mystery.

-More direct experimental tests of the number of colors were provided first by measurements of the decay width of $\pi^0\to \gamma\gamma$ decays, which is proportional to $N_C^2$, and later by the famous ``R'' ratio in $e^+e^-$ collisions ($R=\sigma(e^+e^-\to q\bar{q})/\sigma(e^+e^-\to \mu^+\mu^-)$), which is proportional to $N_C$, see e.g.~\cite{Dissertori:2003pj}.
-Below, in \SecRef{sec:L} we shall see how to calculate such color factors.
+More direct experimental tests of the number of colours were provided first by measurements of the decay width of $\pi^0\to \gamma\gamma$ decays, which is proportional to $N_C^2$, and later by the famous ``R'' ratio in $e^+e^-$ collisions ($R=\sigma(e^+e^-\to q\bar{q})/\sigma(e^+e^-\to \mu^+\mu^-)$), which is proportional to $N_C$, see e.g.~\cite{Dissertori:2003pj}.
+Below, in \SecRef{sec:L} we shall see how to calculate such colour factors.